This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - indicating if the credit granted will be a precedent.

-(140) The relevant authorised officer may grant up to 20 units unspecified credit at 1000 level and 20 units unspecified credit at 2000 level for completed AQF Diplomas and Advanced Diplomas, subject to the relevant Awards and Programs Schedule and the Faculty approved variances listed in the Faculty Credit Variances of this Manual.
+(147) The relevant authorised officer may grant up to 20 units of unspecified credit at 1000 level and 20 units of unspecified credit at 2000 level for completed AQF Diplomas and Advanced Diplomas, subject to the relevant Awards and Programs Schedule and the Faculty approved variances listed in the Faculty Credit Variances of this manual.

 Recognition of Prior Learning